johannesbjork/Synchrony-and-idiosyncrasy-in-the-gut-microbiome-of-wild-baboons/README.md

 }
 ```

+### Microbiome features
+The `metadata` contain 6 different microbiome features.
+* `PC1-PC3:` the first three PCs from clr-transformed realtive abundances (see above).
+* `richness; shannon; simpson:` alpha diversity indicies corresponding to the first three Hill numbers, i.e. Species richness, Shannon entropy and the inverse Simpson index.

+[NOTE LOG-RATIOS ARE IN DIFFERENT DATASET?]

 #### Covariates
 At the **population level**, `metadata` contain the columns `rain_monthly`, `rain_annual`, `tempmax_monthly` and `tempmax_annual` for total monthly and annual rainfall and maximum monthly and annual temperature.